Last Updated on 03/04/2026

 - In a spreadsheet, each row might represent a different student, with columns containing attributes such as name, age, and marks.

-- In a classroom, rows of desks are arranged for students to sit and face the teacher.
+- In a classroom, rows of desks are arranged so students can face the teacher.

 What Are Columns?